Third-party IdP SSO integration

 To configure SSO in KaseyaOne for third-party IdP integrations (such as Okta or Passly) so that users will be able to authenticate using the third-party IdP:

-- In the Configure SSO window, enter the following information:
+- Enter the following information:

-- Turn on the Enable Single Sign-On via SAML toggle to enable SSO via SAML for the IdP.
-Click Save.
-You will see a check mark next to the Edit configuration button after successfully configuring SSO.
+- In the Single Sign-On with Identify Providers section, turn on the Enable Single Sign-On via SAML toggle to enable SSO via SAML for the IdP.

-Secure Assertion Markup Language (SAML) provides a way to authenticate users once and then communicate that authentication to multiple other applications.
+NOTE Secure Assertion Markup Language (SAML) provides a way to authenticate users once and then communicate that authentication to multiple other applications.

-Configure one or more of the following Advanced Single Sign-On Settings as required:
+- Configure one or more of the following Advanced Single Sign-On Settings as required:

 - Enforce Log In with SSO to force users to log in with their SSO application.
+Refer to Configure Enforce Log In with SSO in KaseyaOne.

 - Enable Automatic User Creation to allow just-in-time (JIT) user provisioning for the SSO application.
+Refer to Configure Enable Automatic User Creation for a third-party IdP SSO in KaseyaOne.

 - IdP Groups Access Control to control access to KaseyaOne using your IdP group user assignments.
+Refer to Configure third-party IdP Groups Access Control in KaseyaOne.

 IMPORTANT Advanced Single Sign-On Settings cannot be enabled until Enable Single Sign-On via SAML is configured and enabled.